 In 1989, Michael graduated from UNC-Chapel Hill School of Law and began work as a prosecutor.
 For 25 years, he prosecuted all types of criminal cases, from juvenile offenses to murders.
 From 2004-2010 Michael served as the elected District Attorney for a three county district – he knows what makes politicians tick.
 During his career, Michael tried more than 150 jury trials and prosecuted or supervised the prosecution of more than 500 homicides.
 He has met with victim’s families; he has seen the effects of gangs, domestic violence, rape, robbery and murder on victims, families and the community.
 Michael knows the value of early childhood programs, intervention programs and victim service programs.

 Michael has been a passionate professional advocate for these causes for more than 20 years.
 Michael began in the auction business in the 1970’s working at the foot of his father, an auctioneer since 1946.
 Michael put himself through law school running his auction business.
 He knows auctions, he knows the auction method of marketing, he knows the value of hard work and professionalism.

 “As a rescueman, I went to the aid of people in trouble.
 As District Attorney I worked to reduce violent crime, improve law enforcement and comfort victims.
 I have worked for the benefit of the community my whole life.
-As a Fundraising Auctioneer, I work to help worthy organizations garner the resources they need to serve their communities.
+As a professional auctioneer, I work to help worthy non profit organizations garner the resources they need to serve their communities.
 I have the experience, the commitment and the passion to advocate for you.”